-Tour in The Gambia and Senegal with river cruise.
+Tour in The Gambia and Senegal with a river cruise.

 - Saloum Delta National Park: Wilderness delta area, trip through the national park to view the birdlife

-- Fadiout Fishing Village: Entirely constructed with oyster shell and clams
+- Fadiout Fishing Village: Entirely constructed with oyster shells and clams

 - Djoudj National Park: One of the most important bird reserves in the world

 - A day cruise on the river Gambia: Great scenery,fauna, and flora and a chance to see the Chimpanzee

 - Wassu Stone Circle: Ancient burial sites

 - Drive and cross the ferry to Tendaba Camp.